 TIME TO RENEW……… Yearly Membership Dues $10.00 for a single or couple

 We hope to see all members, and welcome visitors and the general public, at our monthly . meeting on the first Saturday of every month at 10:00 am.
 Our meetings follow the same general schedule described below.
-More information about the next meeting can be found in the current Newsletter or the Calendar.
+More information about the next meeting can be found in the current Newsletter, which is published about a week before the meeting, or the Calendar.

 AGENDA 9:30 – SET UP & SOCIALIZE